 PET COMPANION LOSS - IT HURTS

 Grief and Loss Counselling

 Your experience of mourning and grief is the normal and natural reaction to any major loss, and is unique to you.
 You are not pathological, or ‘sick’, and, while your heart feels broken, you do not need fixing.
 You are a griever.

-The experience of your Grief Recovery is a journey and does not need to go on on indefinitely.
-I propose working together, for an hour once per week, for a total of 10 weeks.
+The experience of your Grief Recovery is a journey and does not need to go on indefinitely.
+I propose working together, for an hour once per week, beginning with 6 to 10 weeks, depending on the complex nature of your grief.
 (Often this extends longer when we are working with complicated, layered grief).

 Together we will first hear your story, and acknowledge your pain.
-We will reframe many of the unhelpful (and hurtful) messages that you have been taught and learned about grief and grievers.
+We will reframe many of the unhelpful (and hurtful) messages that you have been taught and learned about grief and grievers; 'don't cry', mask your feelings, 'be strong (for others!), replace the loss, 'keep busy!' and the most harmful, 'time heals all'.
 We will take small correct and decisive action steps that will encourage and enable you to say the unspoken words, feel the unfelt emotions and move progressively toward the completion of your grief journey.

 Completion does not mean forgetting… it means healing, bringing to conclusion the pain and confusion and isolation you are experiencing so that you may go on, from here, from now, to a renewed sense of strength, wholeness and happiness.

 You are a griever, fractured between your head and your heart.
 You are normal and your experiences are natural.
 Let's work together to complete this grieving time so that you may become a whole person once more.